konflux-ci/e2e-tests/magefiles/rulesengine/readme.md

 The core of the engine is a `Rule`.
 A Rule describes and executes the business logic.
 It is composed of a `Conditional` which implements the checking of data that should be evaluated to `true`.
-Once a conditional of a `Rule` evaulates true, the `Rule` can take an `Action`.
+Once a conditional of a `Rule` evaluates true, the `Rule` can take an `Action`.
 The action implements the execution of the task the rule should take.

 A `Rule` implements the `IRule` interface: